muratk3n/thirdwave/en/README.md

 ---

+"@istanbultelaviv

+The Minister of Public Security Amir Ohana, together w/Netanyahu, is responsible for the total breakdown of security.
+Had he instructed the police force to act differently in Jerusalem during Ramadan, it is hard to imagine we'd be where we are today.
+That is the truth"

+---

 "In 1949, a Polish Holocaust survivor named Genya Kowalski was offered a Palestinian house in Haifa.
 She refused, saying: 'I don’t want to live [in a house] of people who were thrown out...a human being is a